Career Plan/Career Plan test URLS

 #2 Updated by Boone Gorges about 6 years ago

 Just to clarify, I also do not want to corrupt a production site, just in case export and switching themes does not work.

 I'm not sure I understand what you mean.
 My plan was as follows (the site currently known as careerplan is A, the site currently known as careerplantest is B):

 1. Move A to a temporary domain (eg careerplantemp) to free up the careerplan domain.
 At this time, careerplan.commons.gc.cuny.edu will be offline.

 2. Move B to careerplan

 When you say you don't want to "corrupt a production site", what do you mean?
 Do you mean you don't want me to destroy the production site?

-#3 Updated by Jennifer Furlong over 3 years ago
+#3 Updated by Jennifer Furlong about 6 years ago

 Sorry, Boone.
 Perhaps corrupt was too strong.
 I just meant I didn't want to totally lose the careerplantest production site in the transfer.
 Just in case something got screwed up.
 But, your plan of switching them sounds like a good one.
 Do you have a sense of how long careerplan will be offline during the transfer?